SAP/node-hdb/README.md

     });
 });
 ```
-Take a look at the example [app4](https://github.com/SAP/node-hdb/blob/master/examples/app4.js) for further details.
+For further details, see [app4](https://github.com/SAP/node-hdb/blob/master/examples/app4.js).

 Transaction handling
 ---------------

-The default behavior is that each statement is automatically commited.
-If you want to manually control `commit ` and `rollback` of a transaction, you can do this by calling `setAutoCommit(false)` on the client object.
+The default behavior is that each statement is automatically committed.
+If you want to manually control `commit ` and `rollback` of a transaction, you can do this by calling `setAutoCommit(false)` on the client object:

 ```js
 function execTransaction(cb) {